 Chinese New Year provides many cross-curricular opportunities for students to learn about Chinese culture.
 Below, you’ll find links to crafts and lesson plans to help you celebrate.
 We have also included a printable color-by-number Chinese lantern.
 Instruct students to solve the subtraction equations near the bottom of the page and color the drawing by using the difference that corresponds with each color.
 (For example, 9 – 8 = 1 , and 1 is black, so all the spaces with a 1 should be colored black.)
 Once students have completed the math and done the coloring, use the lanterns to decorate for your celebration!

 - National Geographic Kids: Chinese Horoscopes: Find Your Birth Year Animal!

 - One World Nations Online: Chinese New Year Celebrations

 - Ancient China Lessons Plans and Activities

 Snow is starting to fall in Northeast Ohio, and to celebrate we’ve created a “Flurry of Math” to keep your students’ math skills sharp.
 The worksheet for each grade is coded with the Common Core State Standard that it reinforces.
 If you’re looking for more ideas to address the CCSS in Math, be […]

 Martin Luther King, Jr. Dr. Martin Luther King, Jr., pointed out the need for people to speak out against injustice.
 His words are still true today.
 Many schools, for example, find bullying an issue in their walls.
 “Bullying is aggressive behavior that is intentional and that involves an imbalance of power.
-Most often, it […]
+Most often, it is […]